-Discover all of the epic things to do on Gili Trawangan, from snorkeling to world-class sunset spots, and more.
-A complete travelers travel guide to Gili T including all attractions, activities, where to stay, and more!
+Discover all of the epic things to do on Gili Trawangan island in Indonesia– from snorkeling to world-class sunset spots and more.
+Complete traveler’s travel guide to Gili T including all attractions, activities, where to stay, and more!

 Gili Trawangan is well connected via fast boats and therefore, serves as the perfect in-between destination for backpackers and travelers moving from Bali to Lombok or vice-versa.
 However, with all the epic things to do on Gili Trawangan, it has quickly become a highlight destination rather than a quick stopover.

 Gili Trawangan is the most popular of the famous Gili Islands in the north of Lombok.
 Known also as Gili T, there are just so many things to do on this incredible Indonesian island.
 From wreck snorkeling, swimming with turtles, and exploring the island by bike, one thing is for sure, you won’t run out of activities on Gili T!